mtirtoatmojo/fifa-analysis/README.md

 # fifa-analysis

+**Please find the writeups for this analysis in my notion [here](https://www.notion.so/Analyzing-Players-Performance-in-the-2022-FIFA-World-Cup-60f469e665a342fb95a185e2cdd2b233)**

 **Intro:**

 I love sports and outdoor activities - but if there's one thing that I can't seem to wrap my head around, it's going to be soccer.
 However, my boyfriend loves playing and watching soccer and I have recently enjoyed the festivities of watching 2024 Euros and COPA America match with him which led me to do this analysis as I thought it'd be fun to kick off my very first data project around soccer, specifically the 2022 QATAR World Cup!